boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 | CS1|            |      Network  |          | L2/L3    CS2        |
 +----+            +---------------+          +---------------------+

-   x Logical interface represented by a VLAN on s physical interface
+   x Logical interface represented by a VLAN on a physical interface
    # Service instances (with unique MPLS label)
    * SDP
 ~~~~